ngDesk/pagerduty-alternative-php/README.md

 # pagerduty-alternative-php

 A client to create a ticket with ngDesk.

-Read more: https://www.ngdesk.com/home/knowledge-base/
+Read more about ngDesk tickets at: https://www.ngdesk.com/home/knowledge-base/